lucianobarauna/pug-template-email/README.md

 # pug-template-email
 Template de email generate with pug

-The idea is to have a jon and consummate to facilitate the maintenance of the code and development
+The idea is to have a json and consummate to facilitate the maintenance of the code and development

 ## Install
 Using npm